Social Media Scrapers: What Actually Works in 2026

 - Export to CSV.
 Filter by upvotes or comment count in the exported spreadsheet to find high-signal posts.

 **Research use cases:** Reddit is one of the best sources for unsolicited customer opinion — people describe problems, compare products, and ask for recommendations without knowing they're in a research context.
 Scraping a subreddit for a product category gives you raw voice-of-customer data that focus groups can't produce.
 Combine with lead generation scraping workflows to move from research to outreach in one pipeline.
+For the full Reddit setup — JSON endpoint, comment thread scraping, Pushshift alternatives, and Python rate limits — see the dedicated Reddit scraper guide.

 How to Scrape Instagram Profiles and Posts